For visitors to CSC, some notes about Christchurch Harbour, berthing, Christchurch town and local facilities.

 CHRISTCHURCH SAILING CLUB FACILITIES FOR VISITORS

 - The bar is open Tuesday to Sunday inclusive, at lunchtime and in the evening, food is also available as shown in Opening Times. .
-Check with the Club Steward for exact times, as these vary through the season.
+Check with the Bar & Catering manager for exact times, as these vary through the season.

 - We have water and limited shore power available, at no extra cost, at the pontoon but please use them considerately.